alifwahid/alifwahid.github.io/_posts/2018-12-26-social-media-are-failed-marketplaces.md

 [rothpaper]: https://hbr.org/2007/10/the-art-of-designing-markets

-In addition, Roth makes a clear distinction between the typical commodity markets, such as share markets, and matching markets, such as clearinghouses for newly graduated doctors seeking residencies at hospitals.
-His focus is on matching markets, where it isn't enough for one to choose, one has to also be chosen in return.
+In addition, Roth makes a clear distinction between typical *commodity markets* (such as share markets) and *matching markets* (such as clearinghouses for newly graduated doctors seeking residencies at hospitals).
+His focus is on matching markets, where it isn't enough for you to choose alone, you also have to be chosen in return.
 These markets comprise transactions based on two-sided preference matching, not simply price alone.
 His major research contributions have been in such matching markets that he helped design.
 For example, he worked with surgeons in America to setup kidney exchanges that saved thousands